jgitlin-p21/chef-server/dev/README.md

 ##  Welcome!

-You have found the chef-server self-contained development environment.
+You have found the cinc-server self-contained development environment.
-It aims to get you up and hacking on chef-server components in a safe, pain-free manner.
+It aims to get you up and hacking on cinc-server components in a safe, pain-free manner.

 In short it will create a simple Vagrant VM, while still allowing you to do